nodejs/node/doc/guides/writing-and-running-benchmarks.md

 $ node benchmark/run.js arrays buffers
 ```

-### Comparing node versions
+### Comparing Node.js versions

-To compare the effect of a new node version use the `compare.js` tool.
+To compare the effect of a new Node.js version use the `compare.js` tool.
 This
 will run each benchmark multiple times, making it possible to calculate
 statistics on the performance measures.